pommes-public/pommesdata/README.md

 We try to stick to the PEP8 coding standards.

-The juypter notebook for data preparation does not (necessarily have to) meet PEP8 standards, though readability shoud be made sure.
+The jupyter notebook for the data preparation does not (necessarily have to) meet PEP8 standards, though readability should be made sure.

 The following people have contributed in the following manner to `pommesdata`: